docelic/terminfo/README.md

 ## Usage in a nutshell

-Here is a basic example that parses a terminfo file.
+Here is a basic example that parses a terminfo file, prints parsed headers, and accesses raw data.

 ```crystal
 require "../src/terminfo"